nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 1. Download or clone this repository.
 2. Choose which board you'd like to have built.
 The "compact" version measures 0.85" x 2.25" and is meant to fit in a standard breadboard, giving you 1-2 rows on either side to connect components and/or jumper wires.
 The "protoboard" version is the exact same layout but includes a prototyping area that resembles a half-size breadboard; it measures 1.9" x 3.9".
 3. Choose which components you want to include on your breakout board.
-If it's not one of the prepared arrangements below (Minimum, Standard, or Full), edit the bill of materials ("bom") to include only those components that you want.
+If it's not one of the prepared arrangements below (Minimum; Standard, no HSE; Standard, with HSE; or Full), edit the bill of materials ("bom") to include only those components that you want.
 The easiest way to do this is probably to start with the "Everything" list and simply delete the rows of the components you don't want to include.
    - The STM32F103C8T6 is included in the bill of materials by default.
 As was mentioned above, this MCU was an outrageous $5.61/unit at the time of this writing.
 If you want to use a different, pin-compatible MCU (see [Pin-compatible MCUs](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board#pin-compatible-mcus) below for a list), don't forget to edit the part number for U1 (the MCU) in the "bom" file.
 Alternatively, JLC PCB allows you to search for and use a different part after you've uploaded the bill of materials.
    - Double-check L1 and R2, which are used if you **don't** intend to use AVDD or VBAT (respectively).
 If you **do** intend to use AVDD and/or VBAT, make sure L1 (for AVDD) and/or R2 (for VBAT) are **not** populated.
 4. Follow [these instructions for ordering an assembled PCB from JLCPCB or MakerFabs](https://github.com/nathancharlesjones/Embedded-for-Everyone/wiki/3.-Building-a-circuit-on-a-PCB-and-connecting-it-to-the-rest-of-the-embedded-device#ordering-an-assembled-pcb).